vscheff/karn/README.md

 Should you require any data recovery assistance, please contact me @newboard on Discord.

+If you're hosting the bot locally, you're on your own for backup and data recovery.

 ## Why "Karn"?
 Karn steals his name from a [time-travelling silver golem](https://mtg.wiki/page/Karn) in the Magic: the Gathering multiverse.
 The project maintainer, Vertical Bar, had an unhealthy obsession with MtG when he began this project.